mazqy/Kotoba/README.md

 ---

-## Features

-- **Anime-Themed Vocabulary**: Learn Japanese through words and phrases frequently used in popular anime.
-- **Flashcard System**: A simple and effective flashcard system to help you memorize vocabulary efficiently.
-- **Customizable Decks**: Create your own decks or use pre-made ones tailored for different anime series.
-- **Progress Tracking**: Track your progress with detailed statistics and review sessions.
-- **Offline Mode**: Study anywhere, anytime—even without an internet connection.
-- **Pronunciation Guide**: Listen to pronunciation for each word to improve your speaking skills.

----

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to Kotoba, please follow these steps: